 - Written radio copy for clients of Radiocommercials.com.au

 - Worked for Reader’s Digest in their marketing department writing copy for brochures and catalogues

 - Worked for Living Social, writing deal copy

 - Regular contributor to Weekend Notes, a ‘fun things to do’ website

 - Ghost written a 75k word erotic romance novel for a client through Upwork

 - Ghost written a 40k audio book series for a client through Upwork

 - Edited various full length novels and novellas

 - Worked as a voice-over for radio commercials and for various training videos

-- Taught creative writing classes for over 15 years, and now I’m happy to say I am offering these online right here on this very website!
+- Taught creative writing classes for over 15 years, and hope to soon be offering these online right here on this very website!